Git LFS

 command.

-For example, to manage all .jpg
+For example, to manage all jpg files with Git LFS:

 $ git lfs track "*.png"

-This creates a .gitattributes
+This creates the .gitattributes

-file containing the following information:
+file with the following content:

 *.jpg filter=lfs diff=lfs merge=lfs -text